 Is the ramp wet and slippery?
 Is there seaweed, algae or anything else stuck to it (maybe just below the water line) that could impede traction?
 Do you know how far it extends into the water?
 Taking stock of all these things will inform how you drive down the ramp and then back up again.

 3. Find a Partner

 The easiest way to back down a ramp and launch a boat is with a partner who can guide you while you drive in reverse.
 Slowly, work as a team to submerge your boat’s hull without backing so far into the water that your trailer leaves the ramp itself.
 If you don’t have a spotter, use your side mirrors and some patience to keep your trailer lined up with the ramp.
 If you have a rearview camera use it, but make sure to check your mirrors as well for a full view of your surrounds.

 4. Start the Boat Up

 Before you release the boat from the trailer make sure it starts and runs properly so that you don’t have to ask for a tow or a rescue as it floats away.
-Run your boat’s blower to clear any potential fuel vapors, hit the switch and get the motor to idle.
+Run your boat’s blower to clear any potential fuel vapors, hit the starter switch and get the motor to idle.
 Remember, if your boat has a separate throttle and drivetrain, you only want the motor spinning, not the propeller, while it’s still connected to the trailer.

 5. Disconnect the Boat

 Once your boat is floating on its own, the final step is to disconnect it from your trailer.
 Make sure there’s someone in the boat to keep it from becoming a hazard as you drive your trailer back up the ramp.
 Back the boat slowly off the trailer to free it from the last of its tethers.